material-motion-archive/transitions-android/README.md

 The Material Motion Android Transitions repo.

+The code in this repository is a work in progress.
+Use at your own risk.

 ## Depending on the library

 Use Jitpack to depend on any of our [public releases](https://github.com/material-motion/material-motion-transitions-android/releases).